andrewjamesford/andrewford-co-nz-11ty/content/articles/tailwind-theming-by-config/index.md

 ## How it works

 These themes are configured by the root html element having the theme CSS name.
-In the example below the html tag has the prefix class of Alpha.
+In the example below the html tag has the selector class of *alpha*.
+The selector class has to be added to the *:root* or *html* tag.

 ```html
 <html class="alpha">